Weaponization of antisemitism: The Livingstone Formulation

-Arnold and Blumenfeld say the Livingstone Formulation is a key characteristic of discourse related to antisemitism on the American Left.
-Coined in 2005 by sociologist David Hirsh, the term describes "responding to an accusation of antisemitism with a counter-accusation of Zionist bad faith".
-The Livingstone Formulation has been applied especially to charges of weaponization of antisemitism from the far left and anti-Zionists, although Hirsh says the formulation "long predates antizionist antisemitism".
+Coined in 2005 by antisemitism scholar and anti-Boycott, Divestment and Sanctions activist David Hirsh after an incident involving former mayor of London Ken Livingstone, the "Livingstone Formulation" refers to "responding to an accusation of antisemitism with a counter-accusation of Zionist bad faith".
+The term has been applied especially to charges of weaponization of antisemitism from anti-Zionists and the far left, although Hirsh says the formulation "long predates antizionist antisemitism".
 He gives as examples comments by former Iranian president Mahmoud Ahmadinejad, American white supremacist David Duke, British National Party leader Nick Griffin, and American aviator Charles Lindbergh, along with passages by 19th-century German antisemites Heinrich von Treitschke and Wilhelm Marr.

-Rensmann calls the Formulation a "discursive ideological strategy to immunize antisemitism from antisemitism charges".
-Samuel Lebens writes that it amounts to epistemic injustice and gaslighting against Jews who complain of antisemitism.
-He also writes that while antisemitism "could, in theory, be used as a smokescreen" to protect Israel, claims of antisemitism should be treated in good faith in line with complaints of sexual harassment and racism.
+Arnold and Blumenfeld say the Formulation is a key characteristic of discourse related to antisemitism on the American Left.
+Rensmann calls it a "discursive ideological strategy to immunize antisemitism from antisemitism charges".
+Samuel Lebens writes that it amounts to epistemic injustice and gaslighting against Jews who complain of antisemitism, and says claims of antisemitism should be treated in good faith, like claims of sexual harassment or racism.